-This afternoon visit the War Remnants or History Museum (choose which one you would most like to see) and the former Presidential Palace.
-Stroll (your vehicle will be available at all times) to the major sights of colonial Ho Chi Minh City: the Old Saigon Post Office, Dong Khoi Street (formerly Rue Catinat), Continental Hotel, Opera House and City Hall.
-At the end of the afternoon head back to your hotel.
+This afternoon visit the War Remnants or History Museum (choose the preferred location to see) and the former Presidential Palace.
+Stroll (the vehicle will be available at all times) to the major sights of colonial Ho Chi Minh City: the Old Saigon Post Office, Dong Khoi Street (formerly Rue Catinat), Continental Hotel, Opera House and City Hall.
+At the end of the afternoon head back to the hotel.

 Overnight in Ho Chi Minh City.

 This tour begins at 08:00.
 Leave the busy streets of Ho Chi Minh City and drive deep into the Mekong Delta on this Cai Be day tour.
 Upon arriving in Cai Be, disembark the boat when reaching Tan Phong Island and start a very interesting cycling tour surrounded by nature through small villages and narrow roads.
 Ride along the pathways and take the opportunity to visit local families making traditional products such as handicraft items made from water hyacinth, roofs made from palm leaves, hammocks made from coconut ropes, and rice papers.